 If you are questioning whether to keep your camper on a certain medication while at camp, please feel free to reach out to our camp office.
 Generally, we recommend following whatever protocol you would follow if your camper was alone at home with you during the summer.

-We are happy to accommodate food allergies, and we provide alternatives at each meal for picky eaters.
+We are happy to accommodate most food allergies, and we provide alternatives at each meal for picky eaters.
 Vegetarian options are included with each meal.
-Unfortunately, we are not able to offer salad bars or breakfast bars for Summer 2021 due to COVID-19.

 If your camper has a food allergy, it’s extremely important you submit the paperwork (including in the Medical Form) by the May 1st.
 If this information changes, please contact us and update this information at least two weeks prior to the session so that we can plan properly.
 If the allergy is not noted two weeks prior to coming to camp, you may be asked to send food along with your camper.
 Our kitchen staff will happily prepare food you send!

 We following the First Coast YMCA’s incredible aquatics policies for our lifeguards at camp.
 All lifeguards undergo Y-USA Lifeguard training, participate in monthly aquatic in-services, and receive weekly skills checks from our aquatics director.

-We have six horses, a mini horse, a goat, and two cats at our YMCA Camp Immokalee barn!
+We have five horses, a mini horse, a goat, and a cat at our YMCA Camp Immokalee barn!
 Each Ranch Camp and Trail Ride camper wear a helmet while on our horses.
 Our barn staff knows our campers and horses, and they match campers and horses accordingly.